 Who Made My “Best” List?

-Rest assured that I only selected shows that won’t jar your sensitive nerves with loud music or ego-driven banter.
+Rest assured that I only selected shows that won’t jar your nerves with loud music or ego-driven banter.
 Too many podcasts are like that.
 I’ve been so happy to find these and to lift up some lesser heard voices.

 Find one or two that speak to you and enjoy the depth and growth inside these treasure chests.

 Especially for self-employed, heart-centered introverts and women:

-- The Gentle Business Revolution Show – Host Sarah Santacroce does such heartfelt interviews, capturing the deep story behind heart-centered entrepreneurs, including many introverts.
+- The Humane Marketing Podcast – Host Sarah Santacroce does such heartfelt interviews, capturing the story behind heart-centered entrepreneurs, including many introverts.